Washington Needs a Commission on Boys and Men

 Other Indicators

 Boys require special education services at rates significantly higher than girls, including for communication disorders, ADHD, autism, and emotional disturbance.
-The percentages provided below draw attention to the inequality between boys and girls, with latest-available statistics rounded to the nearest 5%.
+The percentages provided below draw attention to gender-based disparities, with latest-available statistics rounded to the nearest 5%.

-Gender equality in special education calls for a country in which…
+Gender equity in special education calls for a country in which…

 • fewer boys ages 3-17 years are diagnosed with communication disorders (currently 70% more boys than girls)